 Note that free-to-read is an access indicator, separate from the license.
 It’s used to show that a work is available at no charge for a limited time, but would normally be behind a paywall.

-Access indicators may be included in a metadata deposit, submitted as a resource deposit, or uploaded as a .csv file, and may be included with CrossMark metadata where applicable.
+Access indicators may be included in a metadata deposit, submitted as a resource-only deposit, or as a supplemental metadata upload, and may be included with Crossmark metadata where applicable.
 The ai namespace must be included in the schema declaration, for example:

 This guidance for members on how to register better license metadata with Crossref is to help academic institutions identify content written by their researchers, and how this content may be used, particularly in an automated, machine-readable way.